8ta4/see/DONTREADME.md

 No, that's a polling nightmare.

-First, the extension has to constantly ask, "Is the server even running yet?".
-Then, once it connects, it has to keep asking, "Do you have a job for me yet?".
+First, the extension has to constantly ask, "Is the server even running yet?"
+Then, once it connects, it has to keep asking, "Do you have a job for me yet?"

 > Does the CLI use a local WebSocket server to talk to the extension?